THOMASELOVE/432-classes-2025/class16/README.md

     - Remember the Portfolio includes a complete Quarto file, complete HTML file, complete tidied R data set file, and (up to 4 minute) video file.
 5. Remember that [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) is due on Wednesday 2025-03-26 at Noon.
 This is a great thing to get out of the way during the Break.
 6. Those of you who want to get way ahead of things, the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html) are complete, and the [Project B proposal form](https://bit.ly/432-2025-projB-proposal) is open.
 The form is due Wednesday 2025-04-02 at Noon.
+7. I updated the `sup1000` example on our Shared Drive after the Quiz 1 deadline to include new sections 5-8, which cover the main regression modeling approaches we will cover after Spring Break in this course.

 ---